 Attended the SA scrum gatherings (2010 - 2015).
 Also completed the following courses, Advance Scrum Master (Growing Agile), Leading Self-Organising Teams in 2012 (Scrumsense) and the DAD (disciplined agile delivery - Scott Ambler and Ass.) in 2013.
 I also play an integral role in facilitating agile/ scrum coaching sessions.
 People from different companies attend these sessions (2 hours bi-weekly).
 The coaching sessions have been running for the last 3 years now.
 I'm also a regular attendee at the monthly SUGSA (scrum user group South Africa) sessions.
 Most recently I've been given the role of establishing an agile competency within our organisation.
 This is my current challenge.

 February 2009 - December 2009: BA on scrum team (this was a team to pilot scrum).

 January 2010 - May 2011: BA, and tester (at this point we had 4 scrum teams).

 June 2011 - February 2012: Scrum master (also mentored and coached 2 scrum masters during this time).

 March 2012 - September 2012: BA at client site (using waterfall methodology).

 October 2012 - started making client (same client) aware of agile delivery and first scrum team was established at this corporate in December 2012.

-Current - scrum master for 1 team and coach/ consultant for the second team.
+Current - scrum master for 1 team and coach/ consultant to 2 other teams.